vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 }
 ```

 You can import modules in top-level scope for use in `getServerSideProps`.
 Imports used will **not be bundled for the client-side**.
-This means you can write **server-side code directly in `getServerSideProps`**, including reading from the filesystem or a database.
+This means you can write **server-side code directly in `getServerSideProps`**, including fetching data from your database.

 ## Context parameter